 There are several shuttles that run between Honolulu and the North Shore, but taking them means skipping out on seeing the best parts of the island.
 Also, if you were to take the shortest route between Waikiki and North Shore, you’d probably miss out on an incredibly scenic route.

-So, if you plan to get to the North Shore from Honolulu, I highly recommend taking the long way around.
-It’d probably take you 4x the time but you’ll get to discover Oahu’s beauty – its beautiful beaches, and gorgeous coastline.
+So, if you plan to get to the North Shore from Honolulu, I highly recommend taking the long scenic way around.
+It’d probably take you 4x the time but you’ll get to discover Oahu’s beauty – its gorgeous beaches, and coastline.

 Oahu’s Scenic Drive Map